brisbanemakerspace/bms-wiki/tools/digifab/a1-mini.md

 {.grid-list}

 # Induction Process
-> This tool uses our self-service online induction system.
-After you've completed the online induction, you are free to use this tool.
-However, if you want some support the first time you use it, you can drop by a Monday open night or ask in #digifab on Discord.
+> 💻 This tool uses our self-service online induction system.
 {.is-success}

+> Please read this entire wiki page before starting the induction.
+{.is-warning}

+### Induction Steps
+1. Read this entire wiki page and refer back to it if needed during the online induction.
-To access this self-service online induction, tap the link below or find it on BMS Learn then tap the enroll button to get started. https://learn.brisbanemaker.space/course/view.php?id=3
+2. Open the link below, login with your member portal account, then tap the enroll button: https://learn.brisbanemaker.space/course/view.php?id=3

+> After you've completed the online induction, you can use this tool immediately.
+However, if you want some support using it, please drop by a Monday open night or ask in #digifab on Discord.
+{.is-info}

 # Safety Information